MatteoLacki/docstr2argparse/README.md

     """A wrapper around the infamous Apex3D.

     It wraps in Python what would otherwise had to be called with a batch script.
-    Like a batch script?
-Com'on, this seriously sucks, just like all this Windows Crap.

     Args:
         raw_folder (str): a path to the input folder with raw Waters data.